henry232323/CitizenId-passport-auth/examples/express-example/README.md

 ### "Callback URL mismatch" error

-Ensure the callback URL in your `.env` file matches the one registered in your CitizenID application settings.
+Ensure the callback URL in your `.env` file matches the one registered in your Citizen iD application settings.

 ### Session not persisting